"The Fallout" Isn't Just About Another School Shooting

 Spoilers ahead.
 The Fallout only needs five minutes to completely break you.
-In the last heart-wrenching moments of the movie, out on HBO Max on January 27, Vada, played with care and subtle fragility by Jenna Ortega, receives a news alert on her phone.
+In the last heart-wrenching moments of the movie, out on Binge on January 27, Vada, played with care and subtle fragility by Jenna Ortega, receives a news alert on her phone.
 Students have been killed in another shooting.
-Vada screams and hyperventilates; the sounds of her labored breathing and tangible terror hang as the credits roll, shedding, once again, any semblance of feeling safe.
+Vada screams and hyperventilates; the sounds of her laboured breathing and tangible terror hang as the credits roll, shedding, once again, any semblance of feeling safe.

 Advertisement

 This idea of healing as an ongoing journey is what’s at the heart of Megan Park’s feature directorial debut.
-In a time when there’s an almost national obsession with school shootings, and coverage of them takes on an almost grotesque fascination, The Fallout serves as a thoughtful meditation on not only the human impact of these tragedies, but also the grief, PTSD, and emotional recovery that come afterward.
+In a time when there’s an almost national obsession with school shootings in the US, and coverage of them takes on an almost grotesque fascination, The Fallout serves as a thoughtful meditation on not only the human impact of these tragedies, but also the grief, PTSD, and emotional recovery that come afterward.

 Advertisement